We love working in partnership with local primary and secondary schools, both online and in person!

-Our experienced facilitators offer a variety of performance based workshops suitable for secondary school drama, including:
+Our experienced artists offer a variety of practical workshops suitable for primary and secondary school drama, including:

 Creating a Character